Summary

 Identifies a party responsible for the testing and certification of the accessibility of an EPUB Publication.

-The a11y:certifiedBy property is included in a publication when it has been reviewed for accessibility conformance.
-The EPUB Accessibility specification requires that this property be set even when the publication does not meet accessibility requirements.
+The a11y:certifiedBy property is included in a publication to indicate who reviewed it for accessibility conformance.
+The EPUB Accessibility specification requires that publishers set this property even when the publication does not meet accessibility requirements.

 EPUB 3 usage: